Notes on the Geography of Sudan: Khartoum

 A poorer neighborhood, no great distance away.

-Speaking of trash: paper and plastic trash blow across the sand until snagged by tough shrubbery.
+Paper and plastic trash blow across the sand until snagged by shrubs.
 Squint a bit, or otherwise ignore the trash, and you see the pristine plain upon which the city rose.

 Khartoum has a Commonwealth War Graves cemetery, as well as a civilian one.
 Here, the tombstone of one very late missionary, part of an army not well regarded nowadays but perhaps overdue for a reappraisal.